hyuntaepark-gh/End-To-End-Retail-Data-Warehouse/README.md

 **A full implementation of an end-to-end retail data warehouse and analytical framework.**
 This repository demonstrates the complete lifecycle of data engineering and analytics —
-from raw ingestion to forecasting and business insights built on validated data models.
+from raw data ingestion to forecasting and executive-ready business insights, all built on validated and traceable data models.

+---

 ## Executive Summary

-This repository demonstrates an end-to-end retail data platform that connects validated data engineering foundations to decision-oriented analytics and business recommendations.
+This project implements an end-to-end retail data platform that connects validated data engineering foundations to decision-oriented analytics and business recommendations.

-Beyond building a warehouse, the project emphasizes explainable analytics — revealing what drives revenue performance, customer value, product concentration, and returns impact.
+Beyond building a warehouse, the platform emphasizes **explainable analytics** — revealing what drives revenue performance, customer value, product concentration, and returns impact.